biancarosa/mess/README.md

 The system can have one or more from multiple nodes.
 The nodes can live in the same machine or in differente machines.
 Each node has two modules: a client and a server.
 A node needs to have one server and zero or more clients.

-- Client module
-The client module is responsible for giving the user and interface to send an read messages sent from other clients.
+- Client module: The client module is responsible for giving the user and interface to send an read messages sent from other clients.
 In order to achieve this, the client has a small server responsible for receiving messages sent from other clients.

-- Server module
-The server module is responsible for receiving messages from clients and sending the message from other clients, across multiple nodes.
+- Server module: The server module is responsible for receiving messages from clients and sending the message from other clients, across multiple nodes.
 In order to achieve this, the server sends the message to all clients registered in this node and also uses a multicast socket to send the message across servers.
 The server must listen to a multicast socket to listen from other clients.

 # usage